ouster-lidar/ouster-sdk/python/docs/examples.rst

    LidarScan ``RANGE`` field visualized with :py:func:`matplotlib.pyplot.imshow()` and simple gray color mapping for better look.

-This **staggered** representation definitely doesn't look like a normal image, which shouldn't surprise us since its columns pertain to timestamps instead of azimuth angles.
+For the natural 2D image, we **destagger** the relevant field of the :py:class:`.LidarScan` with the :py:func:`.client.destagger` function, changing the columns to represent azimuth intsead of

-Let's destagger the image, changing the columns to represent the azimuth angles:
+timestamp:

 .. code:: python